arveyk/maze_project/README.md

 The angle of the viewer is also an important consideration.
 Euclidean angles can be used to represent the players direction.
 Another method employed is using vectors and a camera.

 <img src="raycastingcamera.gif" alt="Raycasting">Raycasting</img>

+<i>Inspiration</i>
+This raycasting project is a good challenge since it incorporates mathematics and programming.
+Also creating a 3D rendering program is a step toward creating fully functioning full scale programs.

+<h3>Challenges</h3>
+So far I have managed to project an image on the SDL window.